spessasus/spessasynth_core/docs/extra/midi-implementation.md

 ### Portamento Implementation

-SpessaSynth attempts to mimick the old SC-55 Portamento behavior.
+SpessaSynth attempts to mimic the old SC-55 Portamento behavior.

 That is:

 - Portamento Time is only 7-bit.
-- Portamento Control gets overriden with the last portamento key.
+- Portamento Control gets overridden with the last portamento key.
 - Portamento Time uses
   the [following table by John Novak](https://github.com/dosbox-staging/dosbox-staging/pull/2705#issue-1827830020) and linearly interpolates it.
 - Portamento Time depends on the distance of the keys.
   The final calculation is `portamentoSeconds = linearInterpolateTable(portamentoTime) * keyDistance / 30` for now.
-  If you know a more accurate algortihm, please let me know!
+  If you know a more accurate algorithm, please let me know!
 - Portamento is **experimental.** It can be disabled, and it may not work correctly as I do not own an actual SC-55 to test it with.